-4.1 Webertherm XM External Wall Insulation Systems, when installed in accordance with the Certificate holder's instructions and this Certificate, are satisfactory for use in reducing the thermal transmittance (U value) of external sheathed steel frame walls of new and existing domestic and non-domestic buildings.
-It is essential that the detailing techniques specified in this Certificate are carried out to a high standard if the ingress of water into the insulation is to be avoided and the full thermal benefit obtained from treatment with the systems (eg the insulation must be protected by an overhang, and window sills should be designed and installed so as to direct water away from the building).
+4.1 Webertherm XM External Wall Insulation Systems, when installed in accordance with the Certificate holder's instructions and this Certificate, are satisfactory for use in reducing the thermal transmittance (U-value) of external walls of new and existing single storey domestic park homes/caravans that are used as permanent residential units.
+It is essential that the detailing techniques specified in this Certificate are carried out to a high standard if the ingress of water into the system is to be avoided and the full thermal benefit obtained from treatment with the system (eg the insulation must be protected by an overhang, and window sills should be designed and installed so as to direct water away from the building).

 4.2 For improved thermal/carbon-emissions performance, the designer should consider additional/alternative fabric and/or services measures.
+When adding the system, the continuity of insulation must be maintained around the roof, wall and floor structures.

-4.3 The systems are for application to the outside of sheathed lightweight steel frame buildings, on new or existing domestic and non-domestic buildings, with height restrictions in some cases (see section 8).
-Prior to installation of the system, wall surfaces should comply with section 14.
+4.3 The systems are for application to the outside of the external face of timber/steel frame substrates, on new or existing single storey park homes/caravans.
+Prior to installation of the systems, wall surfaces should comply with section 14.

-4.4 New walls subject to national Building Regulations should be constructed in accordance with the relevant recommendations of:
+4.4 Park home structures should comply with the Mobile Park Home Act and be manufactured in accordance with the relevant recommendations of: